swiftlang/swift/docs/ABI/TypeMetadata.rst

     TODO: The parent pointer is currently always null.

-  * If the class is generic, its `generic parameter vector`_ is stored inline.
+  * If the class is generic, its `generic argument vector`_ is stored inline.
   * The **vtable** is stored inline and contains a function pointer to the implementation of every method of the class in declaration order.
   * If the layout of a class instance is dependent on its generic parameters,